mghotbi/DspikeIn/README.md

 DspikeIn is designed for microbiome data analysis, seamlessly integrating with **phyloseq** (for marker-gene microbiome data) and **TreeSummarizedExperiment (TSE)** (for hierarchical biological data, including microbiomes).
 These objects must include seven taxonomic ranks.
 For absolute abundance estimation, the metadata must contain **spiked.volume**.

+DspikeIn accommodates either a single spike-in taxon or synthetic community taxa with variable or equal spike-in volumes and copy numbers.
+The package offers a comprehensive suite of tools for AA quantification, addressing challenges through ten core functions: 1) validation of spiked species, 2) data preprocessing, 3) system-specific spiked species retrieval, 4) scaling factor calculation, 5) conversion to absolute abundance, 6) bias correction and normalization, 7) performance assessment, and 8) taxa exploration and filtering 9) network topology assessment 10) further analyses and visualization.

 ## Features of DspikeIn
 The DspikeIn package provides functions for: